 As with marital debt, distribution of marital debt can be an extremely complicated determination.

-If you need to discuss your New Jersey divorce action and equitable distribution of debt in your divorce action, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss your New Jersey divorce action and equitable distribution of debt in your divorce action, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.